📗Aggregator

 'ov': 'originValue' // Origin value

-Copy // Generate extData
+// Generate extData

 function buildExtData(data: Partial<Record<keyof typeof ContractExtDataField, string>>): string {